 As with the Nevada crime of battery domestic violence, many decent and loving husbands and wives are falsely accused of spousal / marital rape in Las Vegas.
-And not only can a conviction land you a decades-long prison sentence, you are required to register as a sex offender for life!
+And not only can a conviction land you a decades-long prison sentence, but you are also required to register as a sex offender for life!

 Our experienced Las Vegas criminal defense attorneys have achieved favorable plea bargains and full dismissals in hundreds of sex offense cases.
 Keep reading to learn more about the Las Vegas crime of marital rape including its possible penalties and how we can defend you.